Aktyn/web-scraper/README.md

 If no iterator is configured, then:

 - The scraper will execute exactly once
-- The data will be fetched[^1] from the last row of the data source.
+- The data will be fetched[^1] from the last row of the data source
 - **Save data** and **Save data batch** instructions will insert new rows into the data source
 - **Delete data** instruction does not work without an iterator